jsor/doctrine-postgis/README.md

 For a full list of all supported functions, see the [Function Index](docs/function-index.md).

+> Read the dedicated [Symfony documentation](docs/symfony.md#dql-functions) on
+> how to configure the functions with Symfony.

 The functions must be registered with the `Doctrine\ORM\Configuration` instance.

 ```php